Small Business Friendly Projects

 The guide to supporting small business during works projects is available to download as a PDF (28-pages, 785KB).

-The guide to supporting small business during works projects is available to download as a PDF (32-pages, 2.8MB).
+The guide to supporting small business during works projects is available to download as a PDF (28-pages, 2.5MB).

 A guide for small business owners

-If your business will be impacted by construction work in your area, we encourage you to take a proactive approach by engaging with the project manager and other small businesses in the area.
+If your business will be impacted by construction work in your area, we encourage you to take a proactive approach by engaging with the project manager and other local small businesses.

 Our ‘Preparing for local construction works – A guide for small business’ includes a range of practical hints and tips for small business owners to help you prepare for any upcoming construction within your area as well as steps you can take during construction to minimise the impact to your business.
 The guide covers topics such as: